 The Dell Inspiron I7559-763BLK has its gaming credentials in order, including an enthusiast-oriented NVIDIA GeForce GTX 960M 4GB GDDR5 graphics card, a speedy quad-core 6th Gen. Intel Core i5 processor, Windows 10 Home (64-bit) preinstalled, 8GB of system memory and 256 GB Solid-State Drive (SSD) for storage, and snappy boot times.

-THE BAD: The speakers tend to be tiny at high volumes.
+- The speakers tend to be tiny at high volumes

 The Dell Inspiron i7559-763BLK is an entry-level gaming laptop, that actually has some components that deserve the “entertainment/gaming” label.
 The system has its gaming credentials in order, including an enthusiast-oriented NVIDIA GeForce GTX 960M 4GB GDDR5 graphics card, a speedy quad-core 6th Gen. (Skylake released in August 2015) Intel Core i5 processor, Windows 10 Home (64-bit) preinstalled, 8GB of system memory and 256 GB Solid-State Drive (SSD) for storage, but doubles up in speedy boot times and performance as compared to hard drives.